roelofjan-elsinga/aloia-cms/README.md

 This package contains a drop-in CMS that uses files to store its contents.

+For the full documentation, go to the [Aloia CMS Documentation](https://aloiacms.com) website.

 ## Installation

 You can include this package through Composer using: